-09 Jun Trends that Prove Sustainability in Air Cargo is Happening Realtime
+09 Jun Trends that prove Sustainability in Air Cargo is happening realtime

 The outcry on sustainability and sustainable practices are soaring these days.
 At least in Air Cargo has seen a major transformation in terms of adopting sustainable practices.
 According to IATA, 2.5 million lives are saved each year with vaccine shipments sent worldwide (excluding COVID-19).
 Each shipment might consume 124 copies of paper.
 This would eventually cause millions of paper copies consumed in one airport.
 With millions of paper copies, air cargo is causing significant environmental degradations.

 However, with the pandemic, these processes are gradually transforming to a digital ecosystem.
 Air freight software for ground handlers, cargo community system for large and small stakeholders have gained traction.
 On the other hand, functional modules such as electronic air waybill, electronic delivery order and online slot bookings too has received more takers.
 Eventually, they are making way for a smart work environment with responsible natural resource consumption.
 How is technology adoption happening in these tumult times?
 Let us take a look.

 Read More on reducing millions of paper copies in an air freight environment